Asina07/Travel-Accomodation-Data-Analyse/README.md

 ##Travel DataSet link - https://www.kaggle.com/leomauro/argodatathon2019
 ##Topics of Analyse Data from Dataset:
-#1.Most used flight type by Gender
+#1.Days of staying in hotels with Hotel Name & Total Price
-#2.Time & Distance of flights  with flight name
+#2.Most used flight type by Gender
-#3.most use hotel name & price & Usercode
+#3.find hotels in flight destination
-#4.Most person travel from Particular company
+#4.most use hotel name & price & Usercode
-#5.Days of staying in hotels with Hotel Name & Total Price
+#5.Most person travel from Particular company
-#6.Age of persons who travelling in Particular Agency and their Destination
+#6.Time & Distance of flights  with flight name
-#7.find hotels in flight destination
+#7.Age of persons who travelling in Particular Agency and their Destination

 ##Used Plots for Analyse Data
 #Count plot